What is the average cost of homeowners insurance for a $300k house?

 Choosing a higher deductible reduces your rates.
 Company-specific examples include:

 Not every company offers each of these deductibles, so you may note no change in premium.
 That's because there is no data to adjust for that deductible correctly.
-Furthermore, in some cases rates may appear to rise; this is due to fluctuations in available deductibles by state.
+Furthermore, in some cases rates may appear higher for a higher deductible (American Family, for example); this is due to fluctuations in available deductibles by state.

 Reminder: Ensure you can afford the out-of-pocket amount before choosing a high deductible.